SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/repo.rst

 The preparation of the NetCDF files is done by the python notebook `I_ForcingFiles/OBC/PrepareSimpleOBC.ipynb`_ and the soft start combination is done in the python notebook `I_ForcingFiles/OBC/TS_OBC_Softstart.ipynb`_

-.. _I_ForcingFiles/PrepareSimpleOBC.ipynb: http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/I_ForcingFiles/OBC/PrepareSimpleOBC.ipynb
+.. _I_ForcingFiles/OBC/PrepareSimpleOBC.ipynb: http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/I_ForcingFiles/OBC/PrepareSimpleOBC.ipynb
-.. _I_ForcingFiles/TS_OBC_Softstart.ipynb: http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/I_ForcingFiles/OBC/TS_OBC_Softstart.ipynb
+.. _I_ForcingFiles/OBC/TS_OBC_Softstart.ipynb: http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/I_ForcingFiles/OBC/TS_OBC_Softstart.ipynb

-***Seasonal Climatology***
+***Seasonal TS Climatology***

 Diane Masson through Wendy Callendar provided model results from Masson and Fine (2013) for all their model years at the mouth of Juan de Fuca.
 These were interpolated onto our z-levels and then interpolated onto our horizontal grid.